anshigupta15/Workshop/README.md

  + **<a name="f-con-1">Timing modelling using delay tables**

+ **Clock gating**
  And and OR gates Logic are used with the clock to stop the clock and save static and dynamic power.

  ![image](https://user-images.githubusercontent.com/86367130/124324026-e13bae80-db9f-11eb-9c19-6bff07b747a0.png)

+ Delay Tables:

+ Its a 2-D table with timing analysis when varying input slew and output capacitances.

+ Every component has a delay table which are timing models for that gate.